montanaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Online access to Montana criminal court records will depend on the type of case and court.
 For instance, interested parties can search for Supreme Court docket records using an online docket-search platform maintained by the clerk of the Supreme Court.
 It maintains closed dockets from 1979 to the present.
 Requesters can search through the platform by case party, case attorney or case number.

-Publicly available records are also accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+Publicly available records may also be accessible from some third-party websites.
+Operating independently without ties to any state government body, such platforms offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 • The name of someone involved, providing it is not a juvenile